 Payers are uniquely positioned to help improve retention rates for employer groups with a robust, accessible benefits program.
 While perks such as catered lunches or special events lose their ability to attract and retain talent, benefits and wellness programs are more highly prized than ever.

-Member satisfaction is key: happy, healthy employees are more likely to stay with a company, and employers are more likely to invest in rich benefits that increase productivity and revenue while containing costs.
+Member satisfaction is key to surviving the challenges brought about by the Great Resignation.
+Happy, healthy employees are more likely to stay with a company, and employers are more likely to invest in rich benefits that increase productivity and revenue, while containing costs.

-Engaged members means higher retention
+Engaged members lead to higher retention